Wouter125/BottomSheet/README.md

 The library currently supports;

 - [x] Unlimited snap positions
-- [x] A realtime position callback
+- [x] Realtime position callback
-- [x] Manual positioning
+- [x] Absolute and relative positioning
 - [x] Customizable animation parameters
-- [x] A draggable sticky header
+- [x] An optional sticky header
-- [x] Works with a scrollview and without a scrollview
+- [x] Views with and without a scrollview

 ## How to install